-The workbook can be used by practices and individual professionals as evidence for:
+This workbook can be used by practices and individual professionals as part of: